2014 Holiday Events at Disneyland Resorts

 Hit the open road with high-octane brand of country music.

-on New Year’s Eve, Ralph Brennan’s Jazz Kitchen will host the N’Awlins Masquerade bash, including a three-course dinner plus party hats, feathered masks and beads, and a Champagne toast.
+on New Year’s Eve, Ralph Brennan’s Jazz Kitchen have hosted the N’Awlins Masquerade bash, including a three-course dinner plus party hats, feathered masks and beads, and a Champagne toast.
 There will be live music and strolling jazz musicians, a complimentary photo booth and a balloon artist (kids are welcome).
-Cost is $99 (plus tax and gratuity), $20 for kids 10 and under (includes light-up souvenir cup).
+Cost for 2013 was $99 (plus tax and gratuity), $20 for kids 10 and under (includes light-up souvenir cup).
 A full cash bar will be available.
+Cost and availability for 2014 have not been announced yet.
 Reservations are required with a credit card guarantee.
-A $25 per-person fee will apply for no-shows.
-Call 714-776-5200 to book.

 For even information about dining at Disneyland Resort on New Year's Eve, visit our Disneyland NYE Menus page.

 TheMouseForLess Tip: Disney's "Glow with the Show" interactive Mouse ears light up on their own at midnight, as part of the Disneyland Resort's holiday celebration, in four spots: the mall near "It's a Small World" and near Rivers of America in Disneyland, as well as at the Mad T Party and the "World of Color" in Disney California Adventure.
-The special ears are available at select merchandise locations for $25 per pair.
+The special ears are available at select merchandise locations.

 TheMouseForLess Tip: Guests should use the regular Disneyland Resort Parking lots on New Years Eve.
 We recommend the Toy Story lot or Pumba lot.
 Beginning at 5 p.m., Downtown Disney will start charging a flat fee to park.
 Refunds will be given to those with validation from applicable Downtown Disney locations.